yogeshepam/node_mentoring_program/README.md

 # node_mentoring_program
 This repository is for the homework or task assigned under EPAM Node.js global mentoring program.

+Dependencies:
+1. Install DB PostgreSQL on your machine.
+2. Add DB node_mentoring to your machine db.

 Steps to setup:

 1. Clone repo.